varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 ##Updating Steroids

+***NOTE:** if you are updating Steroids after changing your Node.js version, you should use `$ npm install steroids -g` instead of `update`.
+If you run into any issues, running `$ npm uninstall steroids -g` and re-installing should fix most problems.
+Let us know on the [forums][forums] if you are still having problems.*

 The Steroids npm checks for updates automatically when it is run, and will let you know when a new version is out.
 Remember to use the global `-g` option also when updating:

 <pre class="terminal">